Winner of the Asbury Park Music Awards “Best Guitarist”, “Best Blues Band” and “Living Legend” awards.

 Two-time invitee to the Rock & Roll Hall of Fame’s American Music Masters Series celebrating the music of Robert Johnson and Muddy Waters with Charlie Musselwhite, Bonnie Raitt, Jimmy Vaughn, Vernon Reid, Dave Alvin, Sonny Landreth, Double Trouble and others.

-Touring guitarist with Hubert Sumlin.
+Touring guitarist for Hubert Sumlin.

 Winner of the Jersey Shore Jazz & Blues Foundation’s “Lifetime Achievement” award.